impagina/grav-plugin-git-publishing/README.md

 ### Picking the languages

-- The project settings define the default (or only language) of the book.
+- The project settings define the available languages for the book.
 - The page can define the current language (is multiple ones are available).
 - The project settings can define alternate languages that can be used if the requested file is not available in the current language.
 - Each language is a Grav page.